menghaoyu2002/CSC302-TeamRocket/meeting-notes/blameless-postmortem-11-04-22.md

 - In terms of our missed goals, we realized that we could not allocate as much time as we thought into this course as most of us were extremely busy with other midterms and projects which is why we missed 2 of our goals for this week.
 This is also a reason why we should reduce our scope a bit and lower the expectations for our weekly tasks by making our PRs/tasks smaller.
 - Estimations should be given for each task, by the person assigned to each task.
 - If assisstance is required, the team should be informed early.
+- Big changes should be announced first to the team, this can avoid merge conflicts
+- Big changes should be broken down into smaller changes
+- Be aware of what changes you're making, if you know a portion of your change affects others, get that part merged in first